MyTooliT/ICOtronic/Documentation/Development.md

 11. For the release title use “Version VERSION”, where `VERSION` specifies the version number (e.g. “Version 1.0.5”)
 12. Click on “Publish Release”
 13. Close the [milestone][] for the latest release number
-14. Create a new [milestone][] for the next release
-15. Go to [Read The Docs](https://readthedocs.org/projects/icotronic/) and enable the documentation for the latest release
-    1. Click on “Versions”
-    2. Click on the button “Activate” next to the version number of the latest release

 [milestone]: https://github.com/MyTooliT/ICOtronic/milestones